 Music education at Stuart Hall takes advantage of the rich musical talent in Staunton and the Shenandoah Valley.
 Home to an annual classical music festival and the world famous Heifitz International Music Institute, Staunton's creative culture has inspired local groups such as the Statler Brothers, Robin and Linda Williams, Heather Berry Mabe, and The Judy Chops.
 Local bluegrass bands, Irish fiddlers, and acoustic musicians perform in local venues, festivals, and coffee shops.
 This culture allows our students the opportunity to apply musical literacy skills and performance techniques to real-life.
-New for 2021-22, our downtown Student Center will have a stage where students can perform to a known and supportive audience of boarding and day students in an environment reminiscent of professional local venues.
+In addition, our downtown Student Center provides a prime location for open-mic nights, giving students a stage where they can perform to a known and supportive audience of boarding and day students.

 Students explore and sample performance practices through participation in music ensembles.